 - George Leonard

-To flow is to expand your mind and increase your brain power
+To flow is to expand your mind & increase your brain power

-The connection between our body and our mind is undeniable: a sore back can make you grumpy, general discomfort inhibits focus and concentration, poor health can cause depression, your whole being is a complicated and integrated system of body, mind and spirit.
+The connection between our body and our mind is undeniable: a sore back can make us grumpy, general discomfort inhibits focus and concentration, poor health can cause depression, our whole being is a complicated and integrated system of body, mind and spirit.

 As long as I'm on the topic of neural networks, I'd like point out something I find absolutely wonderful.
 If you look at an image of a neural network, a satellite image of all the man-made light on earth at night, and a star map of the known universe, you will find striking similarities.
 You can also find this fundamental structure in many other places in nature, certain types of mold and fungus, sunlight on the surface of a pool, cobwebs - a wonderful example of how interconnected everything in our universe seems to be.